Siege of Krujë (1466–1467): Skanderbeg in Rome

 During October 1466, Skanderbeg travelled to Italy to reach an agreement with Ferdinand of Naples and Pope Paul II over the provisions, which they would be willing to provide.
 As a result of the inter-Italian rivalries, the possibility of a crusade was abandoned.
 Since Paul was Venetian, Ferdinand was also worried that his interests could be inhibited by the pope and eventually he didn't send any resources to Skanderbeg until disagreements with his neighbors were resolved.
-Thus, Skanderbeg departed from Naples without any definitive agreement on the aid that would be provided by Napes.
+Thus, Skanderbeg departed from Naples without any definitive agreement on the aid that would be provided by Naples.
 Venice offered the same and Skanderbeg went to Paul after the latter had declared that the Christian League had raised 100,000 ducats for the planned crusade.
 Skanderbeg reached Rome on 12 December 1466 where he was greeted by the cardinals and their families.
 Here they received the impression of Skanderbeg as a poor old man, dressed as an ordinary soldier.
 He was offered residence in Palazzo di San Marco, in what is now called Piazza Venezia but refused it and instead wanted to stay with another Albanian whose house later took the name Palazzo Scanderbeg.
 He was greeted by Italian ambassadors from the various states who offered "aid and favors" and by several bishops and prelates.
 Paul, however, was still wary of giving Skanderbeg aid because he reasoned that the Neapolitan threat was more powerful than the Ottoman one.
 Unlike his predecessors, Paul never attempted to form a crusade against the Ottomans and instead preferred the use of pacification methods.
 Nevertheless, Skanderbeg continued to stay in Rome, hoping that Paul would allocate part of his funds (of about 500,000 ducats) to Albania.
 Paul asserted to Skanderbeg that Venice's refusal to cooperate with him prevented him from directly helping Skanderbeg.
 Thus, Skanderbeg was sent to the Signoria to negotiate their stance.